 Less information is available for homelessness than for other types of high-risk status among children.
 The available data show that 220 families (162 for HS and 58 for EHS) served by the COSA DHS Head Start Program experienced homelessness in 2019.
 Approximately 8.4% of the families (6.9% for HS and 21.4% for EHS) served by the DHS program experienced homelessness, compared to the 4.1% of families (3.1% for HS and 6.9% for EHS) served by Head Start Programs in Bexar County, excluding the COSA DHS Head Start Program, and 4.7% of served families (4.1% for HS and 6.8% for EHS) across the State (see Tables 4-28, 4-29, and 4-30).
-Thus, the COSA DHS Head Start Programs in Bexar Programs in Bexar County and Texas.
+Thus, the COSA DHS Head Start Program served a larger share of homeless families than the average of Head Start Programs in Bexar County and Texas.